Award-winning experts in the craft

 Chief Technology Officer

-Specialties: Building scalable systems, focusing on what product users need, and running in Central Park
+Specialties: Building useful, reliable, and scalable systems; running in Central Park

 Chief Financial Officer